Diploma of Graphic Design

 You will learn the skills and knowledge required to plan, design, develop and prepare information for publication and reproduction using text, symbols, pictures, colours and layout to achieve commercial and communication needs with particular emphasis on tailoring the message for the intended audience.

-This online course has been designed with a focus not only on graphic design skills but also includes learning outcomes that prepare students for business and freelance work.
-Business skills have been incorporated throughout the courses, such as how to establish a new business and manage the associated risks, how to build and maintain professional business relationships as well as project management and leadership skills.
+This graphic design course has been designed with a focus not only on graphic design skills but also includes learning outcomes that prepare students for business and freelance work.
+Business skills have been incorporated throughout the courses, such as how to establish a new business and manage the associated risks, how to build and maintain professional business relationships, as well as project management and leadership skills.

 This course is not available to International students.